 If chronic sinusitis is suspected, your doctor most likely will refer you to an Ear, Nose and Throat (ENT) physician (an otolaryngology specialist).
 The ENT physician uses several methods to help screen for chronic sinusitis: visual inspection, nasal endoscopy, CT scan, or nasal and sinus cultures.
 After diagnosing chronic sinusitis and identifying a possible cause, your ENT will often begin with medical management.
 Medical management of chronic sinusitis may include:

 Healthcare professionals often find it difficult to treat the majority of chronic sinusitis sufferers with medication.
 In fact, it is estimated that up to 60 percent of chronic sinusitis sufferers are not successfully treated with medication.
-Patients who do not respond well to medications become candidates for minimally invasive sinus surgery, which is known as functional endoscopic sinus surgery (FESS).
+Pembroke Pines chronic sinusitis treatment patients who do not respond well to medications become candidates for minimally invasive sinus surgery, which is known as functional endoscopic sinus surgery (FESS).
 Since the 1980s, FESS has been the standard of care for sinus surgery.
 FESS aims to clear blocked sinuses and restore normal sinus drainage by removing bone and tissue to enlarge the sinus opening.
 However, sinus surgery no longer has to be the only option for chronic sinusitis patients who are not responding well to medications.
 In-office Balloon Sinus Procedure is a breakthrough innovation that relieves the pain and pressure associated with chronic sinusitis.